Ernestekas/AngularProjects/ShopApp-0201/README.md

         - User inputs: Press button to remove product.
     - View products.
         - View all products.
-        - View all products in selected shop.
+        - View all products in selected shop page.

 You can get web API for this app here: https://github.com/Ernestekas/ShopApp_WebAPI_P0121